osm-search/Nominatim/docs/admin/Installation.md

 and even reduce `autovacuum_work_mem` further.
 This will reduce the amount of memory that autovacuum takes away from the import process.

-For the initial import, you should also set:

-    fsync = off
-    full_page_writes = off

-Don't forget to re-enable them after the initial import or you risk database corruption.

 ## Downloading and building Nominatim